Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/DjangoLessons/06-ProjectKickoff.md

 ### Tutorial Progress Checkin

 Keeping up to date with the assigned tutorial sections is crucial for success in this course.

+*Instructors: Make sure to broadcast the tracker as it's being updated by students.*

 **Spend the next 20 minutes supporting one another by walking through your progress to-date.**